CommunityToolkit/WindowsCommunityToolkit-wiki/Sample-Development.md

 }
 ```

-## 6. *Optional:* If you need *extra stuff* around the sample
+## 7. *Optional:* If you need *extra stuff* around the sample
-Now, the sample page content in the app is ignored, but you can override that behavior by adding a `<Grid x:Name="XamlRoot"/>` element to the page.
-If this element is found, it will serve as the host to the dynamic .bind content instead.
+Now, the sample page content in the app is usually ignored (if a `.bind` file is specified), but you can override that behavior by adding a `<Grid x:Name="XamlRoot"/>` element to the page.
+If this element is found, it will serve as the host to the dynamic `.bind` content instead.
 In this manner you can have a status/warning message outside of the control of the developer in the XAML sample tab.

+If you need to use Buttons to control any interactions with the control, we instead suggest you see Section 6 above to use the standard interface for consistency within our samples.

 # Update Samples.json